alligrader/legacy-gradebook-backend/roadmap.md

 # TODO Issue Tracker

+- [ ] Get Dredd to work on Natalie's branch.

+- [ ] Make a new Go migration to add privileges to roles programmatically.

 - [ ] Implement the tests for privileges and roles
+    - [ ] Add all of the privileges to all of the roles.

 - [ ] Get the privileges tests to pass